vyos/vyos-documentation/docs/automation/cloud-init.rst

 Cloud-config modules
 ********************

-In VyOS, by default, enabled only two modules:
+In VyOS, by default, enabled three modules:

 * ``write_files`` - this module allows to insert any files into the filesystem before the first boot, for example, pre-generated encryption keys,